microsoft/Network-Performance-Visualization/README.md

 <p align="center">
   <img src="/images/throughput-two-pivots.PNG" title="Throughput Two Pivots" width=50% height=50%>
 </p>
 In the example above, two pivot variables are used: sessions and buffer count.
 Just like the previous example, the generated tables have separate columns for each sessions value, but now a separate table is generated for each buffer count value.
-The pivot variable which splits tables into multiple columns is called the `InnerPivot` and the pivot variable which causes multiple tables to be created is called the `OuterPivot`.
+The pivot variable which splits tables into multiple columns is called the InnerPivot and the pivot variable which causes multiple tables to be created is called the OuterPivot.

-More info is available in the [design document](https://microsoft.sharepoint.com/:w:/r/teams/STACKTeam-CoreNetworkingMobileConnectivityPeripheralsStackSe/_layouts/15/Doc.aspx?sourcedoc=%7B488D9050-2E8D-40BE-BA5E-F2DE79646C2A%7D&file=Design%20Document.docx&action=default&mobileredirect=true)
+Using pivot variables allows for the comparison of data while holding constant certain chosen parameters.
+This parameter isolation can help pinpoint the causes of performance issues.

 # Installation
 ## Manual Installation